Reference

 Section titled “Scope, tenancy, and the rules you can predict from”- Current scope = team + country, resolved from your account on each request — not read from a header you pass.
 Switching team or country is its own action.

 - Allowed vs. active profile.
-A request runs against exactly one active profile (your preferred if allowed, else the account’s main, else a stable fallback).
-A fresh session may ask you to pick one before returning numbers.
+A request runs against exactly one active profile.
+The resolver chooses a caller-preferred profile if it is allowed, then the team’s derived main profile if allowed, then the highest-ranked allowed connection using a deterministic connected/direct-access/type/profile sort.
+A fresh session may still ask you to pick one before returning numbers.

 - Unresolved scope fails closed.
 No resolved team →

-400 TEAM_CONTEXT_REQUIRED; team but missing required country →409 CURRENT_SCOPE_INCOMPLETE.
+400 TEAM_CONTEXT_REQUIRED.
+A scope-bound route with a team but missing country commonly returns409 CURRENT_SCOPE_INCOMPLETE; the action-chat submit path fails fast with400 COUNTRY_CONTEXT_REQUIRED.
 Empty results often mean “scope not resolved,” not “no data.” - 404 hides existence.
 Reading something that isn’t yours returns 404, not 403 — Pulsy won’t confirm it exists.
 (A few legacy surfaces still return 403.)

 - Cross-scope is deliberately not a thing.
 One request answers within one scope; to get different numbers, change the scope.